-21. Each agency should promulgate and publish procedural regulations governing the participation of PAS officials in the adjudication of individual cases in the Federal Register and codify them in the Code of Federal Regulations.
+- 21. Each agency should promulgate and publish procedural regulations governing the participation of PAS officials in the adjudication of individual cases in the Federal Register and codify them in the Code of Federal Regulations.
 These regulations should cover all significant procedural matters pertaining to adjudication by PAS officials.
-In addition to those matters identified in Paragraph 2 of Recommendation 2020-3, Agency Appellate Systems, such regulations should address, as applicable:

-308 a.
-Whether and, if so, which PAS officials may participate directly in the 309 adjudication of cases; 310 b.
-The level(s) of adjudication (e.g., hearing level, first-level appellate review, 311 second-level appellate review) at which a PAS official or collegial body of 312 PAS officials have or may assume jurisdiction of a case (see Paragraphs 1-3); 313 c.
-Events that trigger participation by a PAS official or collegial body of PAS 314 officials (see Paragraph 4); 315 d.
-An exclusive, nonexclusive, or illustrative list of circumstances in which a 316 PAS official or collegial body of PAS officials will or may review a decision 317 or assume jurisdiction of a case, if assumption of jurisdiction or review is 318 discretionary (see Paragraphs 5-6); 319 e.
-The availability, timing, and procedures for filing a petition for review by a 320 PAS official or collegial body of PAS officials, including any opportunity for 321 interlocutory review, and whether filing a petition is a mandatory prerequisite 322 to judicial review (see Paragraphs 7 and 9); 323 f.
-The actions the agency will take upon receiving a petition (e.g., grant, deny, or 324 dismiss it), and whether the agency's failure to act on a petition within a set 325 period of time constitutes denial of the petition (see Paragraph 8); 326 g.
-The form, contents, and timing of notice provided to the parties to a case when 327 proceedings before a PAS official or collegial body of PAS officials are 328 initiated (see Paragraphs 9-10); 329 h.
-The record for decision making by a PAS official or collegial body of PAS 330 officials and the opportunity, if any, to submit new evidence or raise new legal 331 issues (see Paragraph 11); 332 i.
-Opportunities for oral argument (see Paragraph 12); 333 j.
-Opportunities for public participation (see Paragraph 13); 334 k.
-The process for considering whether participation by a PAS official in a case 335 would violate government-wide or agency-specific ethics standards and, if so,
+In addition to those matters identified in Paragraph 2 of Recommendation 2020-3, Agency Appellate Systems, such regulations should address, as applicable: - a.
+Whether and, if so, which PAS officials may participate directly in the adjudication of cases; - The level(s) of adjudication (e.g., hearing level, first-level appellate review, second-level appellate review) at which a PAS official or collegial body of PAS officials have or may assume jurisdiction of a case (see Paragraphs 1-3); - Events that trigger participation by a PAS official or collegial body of PAS officials (see Paragraph 4); - d.
+An exclusive, nonexclusive, or illustrative list of circumstances in which a PAS official or collegial body of PAS officials will or may review a decision or assume jurisdiction of a case, if assumption of jurisdiction or review is discretionary (see Paragraphs 5-6);

-336 in what circumstances PAS officials should recuse themselves from 337 participating in a case (see Paragraph 14); 338 1.
-The treatment of decisions by PAS officials as precedential (see Paragraph 339 15); 340 m Any significant delegations of authority to agency adjudicators; appellate 341 boards; staff attorneys; clerks and executive secretaries; other support 342 personnel; and, in the case of collegial bodies of PAS officials, members who 343 serve individually or in panels consisting of fewer than all members (see 344 Paragraphs 17-18); 345 n.
-Any delegations of review authority or alternative review procedures in effect 346 when a PAS position is vacant or a collegial body of PAS officials lacks a 347 quorum; and 348 0.
-The public availability of decisions issued by PAS officials and supporting 349 materials, and public access to proceedings before PAS officials (see 350 Paragraphs 19-20).
-351 22.
-An agenc y should provide updated access on its website to the regulations described in 352 Paragraph 21 and all other relevant sources of procedural rules and related guidance 353 document s and explanatory materials.
+- Innanona 336 e.
+The availability, timing, and procedures for filing a petition for review by a 337 PAS official or collegial body of PAS officials, including any opportunity for 338 interlocutory review, and whether filing a petition is a mandatory prerequisite 339 to judicial review (see Paragraphs 7 and 9); 340 f.
+The actions the agency will may take upon receiving a petition (e.g., grant, 341 deny, or dismiss it), and whether the agency's failure to act on a petition 342 within a set period of time constitutes denial of the petition (see Paragraph 8); 343 g.
+The form, contents, and timing of notice provided to the parties to a case when 344 proceedings before a PAS official or collegial body of PAS officials are 345 initiated (see Paragraphs 9-10); 346 h.
+The record for decision making by a PAS official or collegial body of PAS 347 officials and the opportunity, if any, to submit new evidence or raise new legal 348 issues (see Paragraph 11); 349 i.
+Opportunities for oral argument (see Paragraph 12); 350 j.
+Opportunities for public participation (see Paragraph 13); 351 k.
+The process for considering whether participation by a PAS official in a case 352 would violate government-wide or agency-specific ethics standards, including 353 any relevant recusal standards and, if so, in what circumstances PAS officials 354 should recuse themselves from participating in a case (see Paragraph 14); 355 1.
+The treatment of decisions by PAS officials as precedential (see Paragraph 356 15); 357 m.
+Any significant delegations of authority to agency adjudicators; appellate 358 boards; staff attorneys; clerks and executive secretaries; other support 359 personnel; and, in the case of collegial bodies of PAS officials, members who 360 serve individually or in panels consisting of fewer than all members (see quorum; and n.
+Any delegations of review authority or alternative review procedures in effect when a PAS position is vacant or a collegial body of PAS officials lacks a